oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-create-arti/ggsa-mt-create-arti.md

 - Create a Kafka Connection
 - Create a File Stream using the json file
 - Create a Geo Fence
+- Create a Database Connection
+- Create a Database Reference

 ### Prerequisite
 - A json file with the sample data to be used in this tutorial: